JS Kabylie

 JS Kabylie has a total of 28 major trophies recognized by FIFA (record in Algeria).

 At the African level, JS Kabylie is the most successful Algerian club, but also the one that has played the most matches in African competitions and one of only two African clubs to have won all three different African competitions before 2005 (CAF Champions League, African Cup Winners' Cup and CAF Cup).
 It is also one of only two clubs in Africa to hold the record of winning an African competition three times in a row.
 According to CAF, these performances rank the club among the 10 best African clubs of the 20th century occupying 9th place (8th overall).
 The IFFHS ranks JS Kabylie in Africa in 8th place during the 20th century and in 7th place during the first decade of the 21st century (2001–2010).
 JS Kabylie is elected by the IFFHS as the best Algerian club of the 20th century.
 In Africa, JS Kabylie is the 6th most successful club, with seven African titles.

 JS Kabylie whose popularity extends well beyond the borders of the Tizi Ouzou Province, is fervently supported throughout the Kabylia region.
 Its history and colours are very present in the popular imagination and Kabyle folklore.
 They participate in a symbolism transcending the sporting domain and are often claimed as an identity marker of the Berber cause.
 Following numerous events that took place in Kabylia in the 1980s (Berber Spring), and because the name of this club includes the word « Kabylie », it has since been considered by some regionalists as being the torchbearer of politico-cultural ideas of the Kabylia region and the symbol of its Kabyle cultural identity struggle.

-Jeunesse Sportive de Kabylie had several names during its existence such as the Jamiat Sari' Kawkabi from 1974 to 1977, the Jeunesse Électronique de Tizi-Ouzou, with the abbreviation JET from 1977 to 1987 and also covered a short period of two calendar years between 1987 and 1989, the name of Jeunesse Sportive de Tizi-Ouzou, with the abbreviation JST.
+Jeunesse Sportive de Kabylie had several names during its existence such as Jamiat Sari' Kawkabi from 1974 to 1977, Jeunesse Électronique de Tizi-Ouzou, with the abbreviation JET from 1977 to 1987 and also covered a short period of two calendar years between 1987 and 1989, the name of Jeunesse Sportive de Tizi-Ouzou, with the abbreviation JST.